 This kind of model construction has a number of constraints.
 One way to address these issues is to gain additional knowledge with regard to the underlying mechanisms of the user’s interaction with the system.
 For example, the design of effective pervasive systems typically requires an in-depth domain knowledge, including an understanding of the parameters and mechanisms of the user’s behavior practices.
 One such model is the Lazy User Theory [27].
 Here the authors developed a theory that the user will most often choose the solution that will fulfill his/her information needs with the least effort.
 Such an assumption allows us to explain selection factors using multivariate statistics, but it also assumes that a user has a clearly defined goal while seeking information.
 However, it seems that this simple and strong hypothesis is not valid in many situations of a user’s interaction with information systems due to the fact that modern users employ these systems with no specific goal.
 A different theory, i.e., TPB, seems more promising in this context.
 The theory and the rationale for applying it in the RS context are provided below.

-1.1.2 Theory of planned behavior (TPB)
+1.1.2 Theory of Planned Behavior (TPB)

 The pioneering work on the Theory of Planned Behavior was carried out by Icek Ajzen [3], and so the model suggested by the TPB is usually called the Ajzen model.
 The Ajzen model was introduced as a complete model for explaining human behavior and is based on a large number of behavior studies.
 According to the TPB, human behaviors are influenced by attitudes towards their behavior, by subjective norms regarding their behavior, and perceived behavior control [3], see Fig. 1.
 Behavior is domain specific; in this study we selected the behavior as the selection of a movie with a given genre.
 Attitudes are beliefs that one person has about the outcomes of the behavior (seeing the selected movie) and are divided into cognitive, emotional and behavioral.
 Subjective norms are related to beliefs about the expectations of others and the wish to comply with them.
 Behavior control relates to the ability one has to perform the preselected behavior and this directly affects the decision about the behavior.